swiftlang/swift/docs/ABI/Mangling.rst

   ACCESSOR ::= 'p'                           // pseudo accessor referring to the storage itself

-  ADDRESSOR-KIND ::= 'u'                     // unsafe addressor (no owner) ADDRESSOR-KIND ::= 'O'                     // owning addressor (non-native owner) ADDRESSOR-KIND ::= 'o'                     // owning addressor (native owner) ADDRESSOR-KIND ::= 'p'                     // pinning addressor (native owner), not used anymore
+  ADDRESSOR-KIND ::= 'u'                     // unsafe addressor (no owner) ADDRESSOR-KIND ::= 'O'                     // owning addressor (non-native owner), not used anymore ADDRESSOR-KIND ::= 'o'                     // owning addressor (native owner), not used anymore ADDRESSOR-KIND ::= 'p'                     // pinning addressor (native owner), not used anymore

   decl-name ::= identifier